 A rigorous approach to the teaching of reading develops learners’ confidence and enjoyment in reading.
 At the early stages of learning to read, reading materials are closely matched to learners’ phonics knowledge.

 Reading is a key skill that is developed in every lesson.
 Systematic early teaching of phonics and reading skills takes place and all opportunities to develop reading across school are exploited.
-Every class has a class novel they have read to them on a daily basis; every class has a daily taught session of reading, either guided groups or whole class guided reading, and there are at least three opportunities a week for reading for pleasure.
+Every class has a class novel they have read to them on a daily basis; every class has a daily reading practice, either guided by a trained staff memeber or individual reading for pleasure.
 Our expectation is that pupils read at home for 20 minutes at least three times a week and their progress through the reading scheme is closely monitored.
-All books read are recorded in their Learning Journals.
 Those who do not achieve the expected standard in phonics receive intervention until their knowledge is secure.